 Want to experience a true taste of Belize?
 Visit Las Terrazas Resort’s O Restaurant where our Belize-raised Chef Nolvin shares his own recipes.
 You can create some of his unique creations which are detailed below.
 But nothing beats a dining experience next to the 70’ infinity pool under the stars.
 Or attend a Belize Food Tour for an authentic experience of the mom-and-pop restaurants on Ambergris Caye.

-For those of you who won't be visiting Ambergris Caye soon, don't worry - below are some authentic recipes that will help you eat like a local Belizean from your very own kitchen.
-Make them yourself and wow your family and friends back home.
+For those of you who won’t be visiting Ambergris Caye soon, don’t worry.
+Below are some authentic recipes that will help you eat like a local.
+Make them yourself and wow your family and friends at home.

-Despite the nation's culinary diversity, there are still several Belizean staples that stand out as truly authentic.
+Despite the nation’s culinary diversity, there are still several Belizean staples that stand out as truly authentic.
 For example, refried beans, eggs, rice, and cheeses are enjoyed with nearly every meal, and are almost always accompanied with flour tortillas and fry jacks.
 A popular breakfast dish, fry jacks are deep fried pieces of dough that are famous for being circular or triangular in shape.
+Fry jacks are very similar to beignets or sopapillas.
 These savory bites are perfect for dipping into refried beans!